 Cartographers and photogrammetrists usually learn to create maps through degrees in cartography, geography, geomatics, or surveying.

-Most cartographers and photogrammetrists need a bachelor’s degree in cartography, geography, geomatics, or surveying.
+Cartographers and photogrammetrists typically need a bachelor’s degree in cartography, geography, geomatics, or surveying.
 Some states require cartographers and photogrammetrists to be licensed as surveyors, and some states have specific licenses for photogrammetrists.

 The growing use of Geographic Information System (GIS) technology has resulted in cartographers and photogrammetrists requiring more courses in computer programming, engineering, math, GIS technology, surveying, and geography.